jiffij/pii-classification/README.md

 # Project Description

 This project used SHA-RNN and MobileBERT to classify Personal Identity Information (PII).
-The dataset is collected from Kaggle (The Learning Agency Lab - PII Data Detection)[https://www.kaggle.com/competitions/pii-detection-removal-from-educational-data].
+The dataset is collected from Kaggle [The Learning Agency Lab - PII Data Detection](https://www.kaggle.com/competitions/pii-detection-removal-from-educational-data).

 |Training Setting                              | SHA-RNN | MobileBERT |
 |-----------------------------------|----------|------------|